iamsingularity/showllable/README.md

 The anime date with 'delay', we usually use for lists of elements that we want to appear in a queue.

+***Be careful, make sure the DOM is complete, otherwise we can manipulate it wrongly.
+One idea would be to invoke the showllable only in the DOMContentLoaded event.
+In a version not so far away we will treat this for you.***

 Ready ! just use the scroll of the page that the indicated elements will animate with the position that you defined.